-Camper Health Profiles and the family share of the camp fee are both due a minimum of two (2) weeks prior to the start of the camper's session.
+Camper Profile and Health Profiles and the family share of the camp fee are due a minimum of two (2) weeks prior to the start of the camper's session.

 - HEALTH PROFILE: Complete ONLINE.
 Though not ideal or recommended, paper forms will be available upon request from the Camp Registrar or may be downloaded at www.DuBoisCenter.org.
 With either option a Parent/Guardian signature is required. - FAMILY SHARE of the Camp Fee: Some churches and organizations pay a portion of the camp fee.
 The part of the fee to be paid by the family (Family Share) is the amount due a minimum of two weeks prior to the camp session.
-Early payments are welcome.
+Please note on camper profile the church name and church share.